 12 Things to do in Florida During Fall

-Here's a helpful guide to the fun fall activities in Florida.
+Here's a guide to just a few of the fun fall activities in Florida.

 1. Hiking and Camping

-Fall in Florida is all about getting back out on the state's network of trails.
+Fall in Florida is is the time to get back out on the state's network of trails.
 Load up your backpack and do some hiking and camping on the Florida National Scenic Trail.
 A few long-distance bike rides are on the list, too – it's hard to beat an early morning ride on the Withlacoochee State Trail.

 2. Horseback Riding

 There’s nothing quite like watching dolphins frolic -- from the back of a horse.
 Enjoy horseback riding on the beach in the Sunshine State at Kelly Seahorse Ranch on Amelia Island in the northeast, Beach Tours on Horseback in Fort Pierce on the central east coast and Two-Bit Stables on Cape San Blas in the northwest.
 Saddle up!

 3. Enjoy International Food & Wine Festival at EPCOT